Managing Test Cases

 Creating a Test Case

-Fill out the test case details at the top of the editor:
+- Fill out the test case details:

 - Name — required.
 Shown in the test cases table and in run results.